GENERAL REGULATIONS/SAFETY REQUIREMENTS

 A. Submit POV Application, Proof of insurance and photos of your POV.

-B. Upon approval you will be notified by email and your photos and applications passed on to your respective CO for approval.
+B. Your photos and application will be passed on to you commander for Command Approval.
 Be advised this is not a first come first serve and is up to your CO.
 There will be limited POV per event so a commander is likely to explore his options before approving.

 C. Upon approval from your CO, AMS will be notified and a promo code will be issued so you may register your POV.